anonymokata/f60f8c68-33b8-11ea-826b-cee6e7e2ecad/README.md

 ### Running Build and Tests

-* Option 1: A .bat file is available to run.
+* Option 1: `BuildAndTest.bat` is available to run.
 * Option 2: Run these commands where the solution is located:
     * `dotnet restore`
     * `dotnet build`